Denney Kitfox

 The Denney Kitfox is a series of small side-by-side, two-seat, high-wing, single engine kit aircraft, designed and originally manufactured by Dan Denney and his company Denney Aerocraft of Boise, Idaho.
 The aircraft is amateur-built and not type-certified.
-Over 4500 kits have been delivered in 42 different countries.
+Over 4500 kits have been delivered in 42 countries.

 A derivative of the Avid Flyer, the Kitfox was an early kit plane to feature quickly-folding wings that greatly simplify carriage and storage.
 The appeal of the aircraft was that it could be built in a two-car garage.
 Then it would be towed to the airport with the wings folded.
 The landing gear may be easily converted to floats or skis.